How Human-Centric Lighting Improves Healthcare Spaces

 Patient Rooms

-Patient rooms are where HCL has the most direct impact.
-Daytime lighting supports alertness and orientation.
-Nighttime lighting stays warm and subdued.
-Patients rest without unnecessary disruption.
+Patient rooms experience the most direct impact of human-centric lighting, as daytime lighting supports alertness and orientation while nighttime lighting remains warm and subdued.
+As a result, patients can rest without unnecessary disruption.

 Staff Areas